 Federal law prohibits the college from making preadmission inquiries regarding a student's disability.
 Information regarding a student's disability, voluntarily given or inadvertently received, will not adversely affect any admission decision.
 If a student requires special services and/or accommodations as a result of a disability, the student must notify the Academic Advising and Success Center.
 This voluntary self identification allows Hill College to prepare appropriate support services and/or accommodations to facilitate the student's learning.
 Confidentiality of the information will be maintained in accordance with the Family Education Rights and Privacy Act of 1974, as Amended (FERPA), and shared only with College officials with a legitimate educational interest in the information.
-To the extent reasonably appropriate, the college will provide special services and/or accommodations to gualified individuals with a disability in accordance with Section 504 the Rehabilitation Act, Americans with Disabilities Act (ADA), ADA Amendments Act, and Title IX.
-Hill College has designated the Director of Human Resources as the Section 504 Coordinator/ADA Coordinator/Title IX Coordinator.
-Students should contact the Academic Advising and Success Center to request an accommodation.
+To the extent reasonably appropriate, the college will provide special services and/or accommodations to qualified individuals with a disability in accordance with Section 504 the Rehabilitation Act, Americans with Disabilities Act (ADA), ADA Amendments Act, and Title IX.